gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 - PyTorch (Python3).
 PyTorch is a framework for machine learning based on Python.
 Please `install PyTorch <https://pytorch.org/get-started/locally/>`__ before you proceed (don't forget to choose Linux as the target OS).
+PyTorch must be installed under root user, e.g., using sudo -E -H pip3 install ...".
   We will use Python3 in this tutorial.

 - Intel SGX Driver.
 This tutorial assumes a modern Linux kernel (at least 5.11).
   If the Linux kernel is older than this, then the user must install the